Technigo/project-express-api/README.md

 - **Country (String):**
   Supports partial matches.
 For example, `?country=tobago` will return data for "Trinidad and Tobago" because "tobago" is a substring of the full country name.
+  (OBS! complete the name of USA, UK, UAE, PRC in traktamente-en.json)

 - **Year (String):**
   Matches must be exact.
 For example, `?year=2024` returns data for 2024 allowances only.